-Staff should share low-level concerns in confidence with Mr S Brogan.
-If staff do not feel comfortable with this they can speak to the safeguarding leads for support.
+Staff should share low-level concerns in confidence with Mr S Brogan, if Staff feel uncomfortable with this they can speak to the safeguarding leads.
+Reports should be made as soon as possible.

 Low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
 See Low Level Concerns Policy for process and procedure.